adarshkumarsingh83/java_jse/DOCUMENTS/FUNCTIONAL_INTERFACE_README.md

 * it has only R as return Type

 ## IntFunction
+* input is always int type but return type can be anythings
 * interface signature
 ```
 IntFunction<String> intFunction = i -> (i % 2 == 0) ? "even no":"odd no";